adventure-portal/adventure-portal.github.io/index.md

 * Create profiles that list your interests
 * Create activities that other people can browse and join
 * Secure login via the UH authentication system
-* Browse for new activites and adventures based on your interests
+* Browse for new activities and adventures based on your interests

 # Guided Tour
 ### Landing Page